 IS YOUR WORK MOVING YOU TOWARDS YOUR DREAM?

-So you’ve discovered the thing that gives you goosebumps.
-Is your work moving you closer to that thing?
+You might have got a perfect job thanks to the excellent templet of your resume to which you can Find Out More designs here and due to your skills, But is your work moving you closer to that thing?
 Is it preparing you someway or somehow to have more of that in your life?

 It doesn’t have to, but boy would it be nice.